Building a WordPress Member Directory Page - ProfilePress

 Building a WordPress Member Directory Page

-To create a new member directory, navigate to ProfilePress > Member Directories and click on the Add New button.
+To create a new member directory, navigate to ProfilePress > Member Directories and click the Add New button.

-Enter a name for your new member directory and click on the Select Template button to create the directory.
+Enter a name for your new member directory and click the Select Template button to create the directory.

 Next, you will be taken to your newly created member directory, where you can specify what fields to display in the directory and set up the criteria (directory settings).